matcha4smiley/faKeTime/docs/CONTRIBUTING.md

 - [ ] Tests are added or updated if needed
 - [ ] All tests pass

-> **We provide multiple PR templates:**
-> - Feature
-> - Bug Fix
-> - Documentation Update
-> - Release
+>We provide a single, general-purpose Pull Request template.

-> When creating a pull request, **please select the most appropriate template** for your change type.
+>When creating a pull request, the template will be loaded automatically.
-> (The GitHub UI will show you a template selection dialog — there is no default; you must pick one.)
+>Please fill in all relevant sections to help reviewers understand your change.

 ---